motherjones/image-sidebar/README.md

           </p>
     </li>
   ```
 You can add as many < li >  < /li > items as you want.
 You could have one or a gagillion.
 Up to you.
 Just grab the opening and closing tags.
+The index.html file shuld also have all the styling you need, and can be adjusted there.
+Some CMSs might require you to copy that out and put it in a CSS field (ours does) but that's simple.

+Voiala!
+You have a vertical image side bar.
+Now let's take a look at the horizontal image bar:

 [Horizontal sidebar example](http://www.motherjones.com/mojo/2014/09/income-inequality-tax-rates-income)